 Of course it wasn’t without it’s challenges, and she admits there have been times when she has struggled, but she ultimately loves her life in Thailand.
 Read on for her survival tips to help you achieve the same dream.

-I moved from the UK to Thailand almost five months ago now.
+I moved from the UK to teach English in Thailand almost five months ago now.
 I love my job, I love the people and I love my life but living here has proven to be challenging at times.
-There are a few things that I wish I’d realised before I came which would have perhaps made the transition a little more comfortable.
+There are a few things that I wish I’d realized before I came which would have perhaps made the transition a little more comfortable.
 So here are my top tips for survival!

 1) Pack Smart